anssihalmeaho/httprouter/README.md

 'routes' | routes information (map)
-'cert-file' | certificate file name (string), only with HTTPS/TLS 'key-file' | key file name (string), only with HTTPS/TLS
+'cert-file' | certificate file name (string), only with HTTPS/TLS 'key-file' | key file name (string), only with HTTPS/TLS 'error-logger' | procedure to be called when HTTP handler makes runtime error (optional)

+Error logging procedure gets error description (string) as argument and it can for example print it.
+If error logger is not given then it's not called when runtime error happens.

 Routes information contains method names and path (as list) mapping to handlers (__proc__):